f-israel/ioBroker.mqtt-discovery/README.md

 It is not recommended to use an existing MQTT instance.
 The adapter creates an additional state for each state, which holds the discovery configuration.
 Instead, a separate MQTT instance should be created with the following settings.
-Of course, the basic settings (IP address, port, authentication) can be adjusted and just need to match in this adapters' configuration.
+Of course, the basic settings (IP address, port, authentication) can be adjusted and just need to match this adapters' configuration.
+Most important settings are marked.

 ![Connection settings](doc/Page1_Connection.png)
 ![Server settings](doc/Page2_Server_Settings.png)